cosmos/sdk-tutorials/auction/tutorial/07-more-types.md

 The Cosmos-SDK uses its own serialization standard, called [Amino](https://github.com/tendermint/go-amino).
 In the previous section you created messages, in order for the message to be encoded/decoded they must be registered in the module's codec.

-Start By creating a codec file within the types folder: `types/codec.go`
+Start by creating a codec file within the types folder: `types/codec.go`

 You can do this like so: